Affirmative Action & Equal Employment Opportunity at UConn

 As a Connecticut state agency, the University must comply with state AA/EEO regulations in ensuring a non-discriminatory search and hire process.
 These regulations direct the University to engage in proactive recruitment strategies to identify a qualified applicant pool and qualification-based evaluation resulting in the hire of the most qualified candidates regardless of protected class.
 Further information on recruitment and Applicant Evaluation can be found on the Search and Recruitment page.

-To demonstrate compliance, The University prepares the Affirmative Action Plan for Employment for Storrs and the Regional Campuses and the Affirmative Action Plan for Employment for UConn Health that are submitted annually to CHRO.
-Connecticut Commission on Human Rights and Opportunities.
+To demonstrate compliance, The University prepares the Affirmative Action Plan for Employment for both Storrs & Regional Campuses and UConn Health, which are submitted annually to the Connecticut Commission on Human Rights and Opportunities (CHRO).

 Additionally, as a federal contractor, the University must maintain compliance with federal anti-discrimination regulations.
 The Office of Federal Contract Compliance Programs (OFCCP) monitors contractors' compliance with the legal requirement to not discriminate based on protected classes as well as enforcing VEVRAA and Section 503.